What we say...

 All in then it’s no surprise the Blueprint is a players model aimed at seriously skilled golfers looking to enhance their game with a super workable and versatile iron.

-With 90% of tour events being won with forged irons, we asked Ping's engineers, why are the Blueprint forged?
-And why now is the right time for Ping to forge?
+90% of PGA tour events are won with forged irons, so we asked Ping's engineers, why now's the right time for Ping to offer a forged model?

 Ping irons have traditionally been cast, how have the Blueprint come to be forged?